Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference

 In addition to $\property{\quadnum}{\paramdim}$, a commonly desired property of quadrature rules is that they are \emph{symmetric}, which we formalize now in the context of our problem.
 We note that \GHQ{} with both product rule and the sparse rule we consider is symmetric, and hence restricting ourselves to symmetric rules is benign. \begin{definition} $\quadrule{\quadpointset}{\weight}$ is \emph{symmetric} if for all $\quadpointvec\in\quadpointset$, $-\quadpointvec\in\quadpointset$ and $\weight(\quadpointvec) = \weight(-\quadpointvec)$. \end{definition}

+For Bayesian inference, we are interested in integrating functions that depend on $\data$, such as $\genintfunc(\param) = \poststar{\param}$.
 A limitation of numerical quadrature rules is that the points and weights remain fixed regardless of the shape and location of $\poststar{\param}$.
 As $n\to\infty$, standard Bayesian asymptotic theory \citep[][Ch.\ 10]{vaart_1998} guarantees that with high probability over $\data$, the posterior mode concentrates to some $\paramtrue$ and the variance at the mode tends to $0$.
-Consequently, any rule will miss most of the mass of $\poststar{\param}$, and this problem worsens as $n\to\infty$.
-Thus, a procedure that adapts to the changing location and shape of the posterior density is necessary to obtain performance guarantees.
+Consequently, any fixed rule will miss most of the mass of $\poststar{\param}$, and this problem worsens as $n\to\infty$.
+A procedure that explicitly \emph{adapts} to the changing location and shape of the posterior density is necessary to obtain statistical performance guarantees that hold assuming only standard regularity conditions on the model.